chefhaider/pyCoach/README.md

 # pyCoach

-- [x] Just install the package using the "pip" command and activate it using the function, and  the package is ready guide you through out your coding
+- [x] Just install the package using the "pip" command and activate it using the function, and  the package is ready to guide you through out your coding

 ### Here's a little preview of how the package works